-By the time that seven year-old Abigail-Daniella was admitted into Mbingo Baptist Hospital, her whole life had been turned upside down.
+By the time that seven year-old Abigail was admitted into Mbingo Baptist Hospital, her whole life had been turned upside down.
 Her grandmother, Suzanne, who brought her to the hospital recalls the pain that her grandaughter was in:

-Six months ago Suzanne abandoned her farm and her home to dedicate herself to her sick granddaughter.
+Six months ago Suzanne left her farm and her home to dedicate herself to her sick granddaughter.
 After searching for a diagnosis for Abigail for four months, a doctor referred them to a hospital in Yaoundé.
 However, Suzanne had no money or support system in the capital city, meaning that the journey simply wasn't an option.
 It was then suggested that they try Mbingo Baptist Hospital.
-It was here that Abigail was diagnosed with leukaemia and began treatment imediately.
+It was here that Abigail was diagnosed with leukaemia and began treatment immediately.
 She is now in the final stages of her six month's of treatment and was looking forward to returning home.

 However, the Coronavirus pandemic has brought uncertainty.
 When we spoke to Suzanne, the virus was beginning to have an impact Cameroon and she worried about what it could mean for Abigail's treatment.
 She knows that children with cancer like her grandchild are potentially more vulnerable to the virus.
 They have been taught about the importance of hygiene and how to wash their hands by nurses at the hospital, however if the situation in Cameroon escalates, a lockdown could affect how the hospital accesses food and medication which is a huge concern.